stefanos11892/vcv-risk-analysis/ARCHITECTURE.md

 improves reusability.

 The ``download_data`` helper supports an optional ``local_path`` argument to cache downloaded Yahoo data to CSV files.
-If the file exists, it is loaded instead of querying the remote API.
+If a request fails and a cached file exists, that file will be used instead of raising an error.
 This allows offline analysis once data has been fetched.